Clarity Act: Supreme Court Reference re Secession of Quebec

-As soon as these questions were made public, both parties of the National Assembly, the Bloc Québécois, and numerous federalists denounced Ottawa's gesture.
+When these questions were made public a few days earlier on 27 September by federal Justice Minister Allan Rock, both parties of Quebec's National Assembly—the Parti Québécois and the Quebec Liberal Party—denounced Ottawa's gesture.

 On 20 August 1998, the Supreme Court answered, concluding that Quebec cannot secede unilaterally under Canadian or international law.
 However, the Government of Canada would have to enter into negotiations with the Quebec government if Quebecers expressed a clear will to secede.
 It confirmed that the Parliament of Canada had the power to determine whether or not a referendum question was clear enough to trigger such negotiations.
 The Constitution of Canada would remain in effect until terms of secession were agreed to by all parties involved, through an amendment to the Constitution, which needs the consent of the federal Parliament and every province.
 These terms would have to respect principles of democracy; minority and individual rights as outlined in the Canadian constitution.

 The court did not define what a clear majority means, and left that definition to politicians.

 Any negotiations would need to consider "many issues of great complexity and difficulty", such as economics, debt, minorities, Aboriginals, and boundaries.
 The court stated that:

 Nobody seriously suggests that our national existence, seamless in so many aspects, could be effortlessly separated along what are now the provincial boundaries of Quebec.

 Both the Government of Quebec and the Government of Canada publicly stated that they were very pleased with the opinion of the Supreme Court, which stated both that Quebec could not legally separate unilaterally from Canada, and that the Government of Canada would have a legal obligation to enter into separation negotiations with Quebec in the event that a clear majority of its populace were to vote in favour of independence.